-Come along and speak to the team who are reviewing proposals for
+Come along and speak to the team who are reviewing proposals for Chelmsford's future to 2041.

 Local Plans decide where new developments go

 This won't be the only chance to have your say on Chelmsford's future, but it is an important one.
 Local Plans decide where new development goes in principle and once sites are allocated it means they will almost certainly be developed.